erx-ai/erx-ai.github.com/README.md

 </p>

 <p align="center">
-  <strong>An intelligent vending machine that analyzes your preferences to recommend the perfect beverage, leaving you no choice</strong>
+  <strong>An intelligent vending machine that analyzes your preferences to provide the perfect beverage, freeing you from the burden of choice</strong>
 </p>

 ---